 This course is delivered using a blended learning approach.
-You are taught through a combination of face-to-face teaching, live-on-line learning, tutorials and guided online learning alongside independent study time.
+You are taught through a combination of face-to-face teaching, live online learning, critical engagement workshops, student conferences, tutorials and guided online learning, alongside independent study time.

 In a typical week you will have around 8 hours of planned learning via teaching, guided study or tutorials.
 The planned learning sessions will comprise a range of learning activities which will change week to week depending on whether they are face-face or live online, and from module to module.

-Online learning is mostly in a virtual learning environment (VLE) called Blackboard.
+Online learning takes place in a virtual learning environment (VLE) called Blackboard, and the virtual classroom, Collaborate.
 You will require a good level of ICT competence and computer and software including access to broadband and an up-to-date web browser.

-Face to face learning takes place in small study groups providing opportunities to interact with other students who are studying on the top-up, they may be from the other related pathways so providing an enriching environment.
+Face to face learning takes place in small study groups providing opportunities to interact with other students who are studying on the top-up; they may be from the other related pathways, providing an enriching environment.
 These study groups provide you with a supportive peer learning environment where you can develop your skills and share your learning.
 In addition, meetings with personal academic tutors are scheduled on at least four occasions in the across the year.

 Both face-to-face teaching and live-on-line online learning take a variety of formats and are intended to enable the application of learning through discussion, small group activities and individual learning.

 Group and individual tutorials enable the discussion and development of knowledge, key concepts and skills as well as providing support as you approach key assessments.